NeuroPictor: Refining fMRI-to-Image Reconstruction via Multi-individual Pretraining and Multi-level Modulation: Method

 {\bf Feature Transformation.} Given an image of size $H \times W \times 3$, Stable Diffusion apply an Autoencoder similar to VQGAN~\cite{Esser2021taming} to convert the pixel-space image into latent space as $z_0 \in \mathbb{R}^{c \times h \times w}$.
 Then, a U-net~\cite{ronneberger2015u} is used to progressively denoise images in the latent space.

-To directly manipulate feature maps in SD's U-net, we introduce a feature transformation technique that simultaneously performs channel-wise and dimensional-wise feature learning on fMRI embeddings.
+To directly manipulate feature maps in SD's U-net, we introduce a feature transformation technique that simultaneously performs channel-wise and dimensional-wise feature learning on fMRI embeddings \footnote{ { We use the terms "channel" and "dimension" to refer to the second and third dimensions of the fMRI latent tensor. }}.
 This connects fMRI representation learning with feature map learning, facilitating the subsequent manipulation process.
 Specifically, we employ two layers of 1D convolution to handle channel-wise correlations of fMRI embeddings and the MLP to conduct dimensional-wise feature learning.
 Finally, we use a reshape operation to form a feature map $\bm{F}^{l}_0 \in \mathbb{R}^{c \times h \times w}$.

 The feature map $\bm{F}^{l}_0$ is then fed into the subsequent U-net encoder blocks, acting as condition controlling the generation process.

 {\bf Low-Level Manipulation.} To regulate the generation results with fine-grained low-level details, inspired by~\cite{zhang2023adding}, we incrementally fine-tune the SD to improve the coherence between fMRI signals and visual stimulus.
 Utilizing a residual connection network, we effectively bridge the gap between fMRI representations and real natural images.
 Specifically, we incrementally manipulate the blocks of SD U-Net by adding low-level fMRI conditions within the proposed manipulation network.
 As depicted in \cref{fig:overview}, our manipulation network additionally take as inputs the feature map $\bm{F}^{l}_0$ converted from the fMRI signal.
 Then, to manipulate the SD latent in a fine-grained manner.
 We utilize a series of transformer layers to manipulate different blocks of SD.
 Denoted as $\operatorname{E_{U}}$, this series of feature maps are produced by: